Proxy Voting Policy

 management’s recommendation.
 Based on

-the quantitative management strategy of such Funds, the Portfolio Managers believe that following
+the quantitative or index strategy of such Funds, the portfolio managers of such Funds believe that following

 are actively managed vote proxies relating to securities that they own, they